Rydberg ion flywheel for quantum work storage

 {\tau_\mathrm{d}} {\mathrm{lc}}

 \textbf{Results.}-- To charge our flywheel, we vary either the Rabi frequency $\Omega$ or the detuning $\Delta$ of the laser according to the periodic two-stroke protocol shown in Fig.~\ref{model}(b); the switching occurs at $t=\td/2$ and the period is set to $\td = 2\pi/\orel$; the detuning can be controlled, for instance, through external fields affecting the energy levels of the ions.
 The level scheme in Fig.~\ref{model}(b) shows that the alignment between the effective energy levels of the working medium and the transitions driven by the laser depends on both $\Omega$ and $\Delta$.
 As a result, both parameters affect the rate at which excitations are created in the electronic system and can therefore be used to imprint a periodic modulation on the double-excitation probability $s_{nn}$, which controls the repulsion force between the ions.
 This mechanism enables a continuous transfer of energy from the working medium to the flywheel, which leads to the gradual increase of its oscillation amplitude seen in Fig.~\ref{pos_op}.
 In line with our physical picture, the charging process is suppressed, and even reversed, at long times for $\kappa_2\neq 0$, as the flywheel is shifted out of resonance with the driving.
 We note that the runtime of the flywheel is limited since the width of the ion wave-packages must be much smaller than their equilibrium distance to ensure the validity of the approximated interaction potential.
-For the parameters used in Fig.~\ref{pos_op}, this condition is met for $t\leq 400/\gamma$, see Ref. \cite{supp}.
+For the parameters used in Fig.~\ref{pos_op}, this condition is met for $t\leq 400/\gamma$.
+In experiments also the phononic modes experience some dissipation.
+However, as we show in the Supplemental Material \cite{supp}, parameter regimes can be identified in which this is negligible.